 Scarring and blistering on buttock

-- Herpes simplex may cause swollen eyelids and conjunctivitis with opacity and superficial ulceration of the cornea (dendritic ulcer).
-The lymph gland in front of the ear is often enlarged and tender.
+Herpes simplex may cause swollen eyelids and conjunctivitis with opacity and superficial ulceration of the cornea (dendritic ulcer).

-- Recurrent erythema multiforme is an uncommon reaction to herpes simplex.
-Erythema multiforme mainly appears on the hands, forearms and lower legs and is characterised by target lesions, which sometimes blister.
+A single episode or recurrent erythema multiforme is an uncommon reaction to herpes simplex.
+The rash of erythema multiforme appears as symmetrical plaques on hands, forearms, feet and lower legs.
+It is characterised by target lesions, which sometimes have central blisters.

-- The nerves to the face may be infected by HSV, producing temporary paralysis of the affected muscles, sometimes with each attack.
-Rarely neuralgic pain may precede each recurrence of herpes by 1 or 2 days (Maurice's syndrome).
+Cranial/facial nerves may be infected by HSV, producing temporary paralysis of the affected muscles.
+Rarely, neuralgic pain may precede each recurrence of herpes by 1 or 2 days (Maurice's syndrome).
 Meningitis is rare.

 What is the treatment for herpes simplex?

-- valaciclovir – 1 g three times daily for 7 days
+- Valaciclovir – 1 g 3 times daily for 7 days

 In New Zealand, valaciclovir and famciclovir are not currently funded by PHARMAC.

-Antiviral drugs will stop the herpes simplex virus multiplying once it reaches the skin or mucous membranes but cannot eradicate the virus from its resting stage within the nerve cells.
+Antiviral drugs will stop HSV multiplying once it reaches the skin or mucous membranes but cannot eradicate the virus from its resting stage within the nerve cells.
 They can therefore shorten and prevent attacks but a single course cannot prevent future attacks.
 Repeated courses may be prescribed or the medication may be taken continuously to prevent frequent attacks.